 - Industry-specific rules and regulations

-- Legal requirements of regulated professions
+- Legal requirements of regulated professionsÂ

-Director Responsibility In Insolvency:
+Director’s Responsibility In Insolvency

-According to Insolvency Act 1986, if the company becomes insolvent, directors’ duties change significantly.
+According to the Insolvency Act 1986, directors’ duties change significantly if the company becomes insolvent.
 In this scenario, the director’s responsibilities towards creditors override other responsibilities.
-Director’s duty is owed to all creditors, not only just one or a specific creditor.
+The Director’s duty is owed to all creditors, not just one or a specific creditor.
 Company directors must manage assets to give priority to creditors.
-Directors can’t sell assets to provide payments to shareholders unless provision is paid to creditors.
+Directors can’t sell assets to provide payments to shareholders unless a provision is made to creditors.Â

 If directors fail to obey the overriding duty, it can give rise to claims against them.
-Officeholders may claim against them for misfeasance for breach of duty.
+Officeholders may claim against them for misfeasance or breach of duty.
 Directors can also be guilty of wrongful trading according to insolvency legislation.
-It provides that once a director concludes and the firm can’t avoid insolvent liquidation, it is the director’s legal duty to take reasonable steps to ensure minimum loss of company creditors.
-Officeholders can also claim against directors for making undervalue payments or allowing payments to creditors which contain preferences.
+It provides that once a director concludes and the firm can’t avoid insolvent liquidation, the director must take reasonable steps to ensure minimum loss of company creditors.
+Officeholders can also claim against directors for making undervalue payments or allowing payment to creditors containing preferences. Â

-Fiduciary Responsibilities Of Directors:
+Fiduciary Responsibilities Of Directors

-Specific fiduciary duties of directors also lie to ensure loyalty and trust between directors, firms, and other stakeholders.
-These duties may overlap with common law duties of skill and care and statutory responsibilities mentioned in the Companies Act 2006.
+Specific fiduciary duties of directors also lie in ensuring loyalty and trust between directors, firms, and other stakeholders.
+These duties may overlap with common law duties of skill and care and statutory responsibilities mentioned in the Companies Act 2006.Â

-Duty Of Care:
+Duty Of Care

 Directors should perform their responsibilities on behalf of stakeholders.
 This duty implies that directors should.